New Division for Leading Industrial Flooring Firm

 About Surface Technology, Inc.

-Surface Technology, Inc. is a licensed, deadline-focused, national epoxy flooring contractor providing industrial flooring, coating, and lining systems.
-Their highly-skilled epoxy techs average more than 20 years of experience installing resinous floor systems – the highest in the industry!
-They have successfully installed over 50 million square feet of high-performance flooring since 1988.
+Surface Technology, Inc. is a licensed, deadline-focused, national contractor providing industrial flooring, coating, and lining systems.
+Their highly-skilled technicians average more than 20 years of experience installing resinous floor systems – the highest in the industry!
+Since 1988, they have installed over 50 million square feet of high-performance flooring throughout the United States in a wide range of industries, including:

-Surface Technology, Inc. – and their Surface Team Six division – can complete projects anywhere in the United States.
-Clients include facility owners, design-build firms, construction management firms, and general contractors to provide industrial flooring solutions for projects ranging from 3,000 to more than 1 million square feet.

-Surface Technology, Inc. has almost 40 years of successful experience with industries, including but not limited to:

 - Food & Beverage Processing